 Is standing for 8 hours healthy?

-No. Research shows that standing for more than 4 hours daily increases discomfort and health risks.
-Standing all day creates its own problems—the goal is balance, not replacement.
+No. Research shows standing for more than 4 hours daily increases discomfort and health risks.
+Standing all day creates its own injury and fatigue profile — the goal is alternation, not replacement.

 Can I stand too little?

 Yes, if you never stand.
 The minimum recommendation is about 30 minutes of standing per 60-90 minutes of sitting.
-Less than this, and you lose most sit-stand benefits.
+Less than this and you lose most of the metabolic and postural benefits.

 Do calories burned justify standing?

 Not really.
 Standing burns only 8-10 additional calories per hour versus sitting.
-The benefits of standing come from postural variation, not calorie burn.
+The benefits come from postural variation and reduced static loading — not calorie burn.
+Anyone selling a standing desk primarily as a weight-loss tool is overstating the case.

 Should I stand more if I’m healthy?

-Healthy individuals should still follow the 2-4 hours daily guideline.
-More isn’t better—it’s just different loading on your body.
+Healthy individuals should still follow the 2-4 hour daily guideline.
+More isn’t better — it’s just different loading on your body.
+The sweet spot exists for a reason.

 What if standing causes pain?

 First, check your desk height and footwear.
+Most standing pain comes from wrong height settings or inadequate foot support.
 If pain persists despite good ergonomics, stand less frequently or for shorter periods.
-Some medical conditions make extended standing inadvisable—consult a healthcare provider if needed.
+Some medical conditions make extended standing inadvisable — consult a healthcare provider if pain is persistent.

 Does using a treadmill desk change the guidelines?

-Yes—walking is different from static standing.
-Treadmill desk users can often extend their “standing” time because movement prevents static loading.
+Yes — walking is fundamentally different from static standing.
+Treadmill desk users can often extend their “standing” time because movement continuously prevents static loading.
 However, walking while working has its own fatigue profile and isn’t sustainable for 8 hours either.
+Start at 1-1.5 mph and build slowly.

 The Bottom Line